 As a well-known writer, speaker, and practitioner in the world of learning and development, Jane Bozarth is passionate about sharing her experiences and helping others grow.
-She is the Director of Research for the eLearning Guild, and author of Show Your Work: The Payoffs and How-Tos of Working out Loud.
-Jane also writes the popular monthly “Nuts & Bolts” column in Learning Solutions magazine.
+She is the Director of Research for the eLearning Guild [now the Learning Guild], and author of Show Your Work: The Payoffs and How-Tos of Working out Loud.
+Jane also writes the popular monthly “Nuts & Bolts” column in Learning Solutions.
 And she co-hosts #lrnchat, a weekly discussion on Twitter for people interested in how to help other people learn in formal, informal, social and mobile ways.

 In this episode of the Leading Learning Podcast, Jeff talks with Jane about her role at eLearning Guild, the focus of their research, and what she hopes to accomplish with it.
 They also discuss Jane’s concept of “showing your work” including its related benefits and how to empower learners to do it.

 To tune in, just click below.
 To make sure you catch all of the future episodes, be sure to subscribe by RSS, Apple Podcasts, Spotify, Stitcher Radio, iHeartRadio, PodBean, or any podcatcher service you may use (e.g., Overcast).
 And, if you like the podcast, be sure to give it a tweet!

 Listen to the Show